 Now John at the bar is a friend of mine.
 He gets me my drinks for free.
 He’s quick with a joke or to light up your smoke, but there’s someplace that he’d rather be. — from “Piano Man” by Billy Joel

 There’s more to my world than sports, and since 2000 I have been writing about the vicissitudes of family life (the grist for my book The Goose in the Bathroom), my travail commuting via rail to Manhattan, and the glorious aggravations of driving a school bus.
-Much of my work has appeared in Gannett’s Poughkeepsie Journal, for whom I now write a weekly social-political rant called “Taking It Personally” that frequently attracts torch-and-pitchfork-bearing mobs to my lawn.
+Much of my work has appeared in Gannett’s Poughkeepsie Journal, for whom I also wrote a weekly social-political rant called “Taking It Personally” that frequently attracted torch-and-pitchfork-bearing mobs to my lawn.

 After leaving SI in 2016, I created this website as a home for my scribbling, particularly my blog “Hellions, Mayhem & Brake Failure” about my adventures as a school bus driver, a noble profession I entered in February 2018 and have come to love.